Estimated reading time: 8 minutes

 Initial research when choosing a dog walker

 One of the best sources of information can be from other pet owners who already use the services of a friendly, capable dog walker.
 Ask at your Vet’s surgery; they may keep a database of recommended dog walkers for their local area.
-These days, many dog walkers maintain their own websites, so carry out a web search for your local area.
+Many dog walkers maintain their websites these days, so conduct a web search for your local area.
 Are there references on their website or google that you can read and maybe even follow up?
 To get an idea of how long they have been running, you can do a who.is on the website.

 It’s a huge commitment to turn up at someone’s house every day to walk and care for your pets for maybe months, possibly years, so always choose someone who does this for his living, rather than a retired person, a student or a child that loves dogs.
 Ask them how long they have been a pet sitter or a dog walker.

 There should be an initial meeting to allow your Dog to meet and greet this new person to see how they interact.
 A professional dog walker will smell of other dogs and most likely have a healthy dog treat in his pocket.
 If your Dog has behaviour or medical issues or is afraid of loud noises, speak about them honestly; you need to know if your dog walker has the necessary skills to cope with any eventuality.
-If possible, let the dog walker go on a trial run with your pet, see how he handles your Dog on and off the lead, and notice how they interact with each other and that it is a positive experience for your Dog.
+Let the dog walker go on a trial run with your pet, see how he handles your dog on and off the lead, and notice how they interact.
+It is a positive experience for your dog.

 Before you go ahead and hire their services, you will want to know at what time they will be coming every day.
 What are their daily and weekly rates, and how do you pay them?
 What about their cancellation policy if you don’t require their services or your plans change?
-If the Dog gets hurt while out playing, who will pay the Vet’s bill?
+Who will pay the Vet’s bill if the Dog gets hurt while out playing?
 Do you do the walking?
 (Most Dog walking companies are very small – the sole proprietor is the only walker.
 However, it is always worth checking)

 Don’t forget to ask the potential person questions